ISFAHAN

 hAJ MoHammad seirafian

-Grand Master Mohammad Seirafian is the co-founder of the Seirafian Carpet with his father Haj Reza Seirafian.
+Grand Master Mohammad Seirafian is the co-founder of the Seirafian Carpet dynasty with his father Haj Reza Seirafian.
 Haji is hands down the greatest producer of Persian carpets in the twentieth century.
 A philanthropist and a humanitarian at heart.
 In a tremendous act of generosity and without any support from anyone, he donated his greatest-ever masterpiece to the United Nations to bring the message of peace and unity to the rest of the world.
 This incredible masterpiece contains more than 1350 knots per square inch and was a decade in the making

-it is our opinion that the true genius of Grand Master Seirafian has not fully gotten the attention it deserves he will most definitely go down in history as one of the greatest and most influential Persian of our time.
-Haji cared truly about his people and at times bought them houses to live in. his vision of peace and harmony between all mankind has yet to be fully understood.
+it is our opinion that the true genius of Grand Master Seirafian has not fully gotten the attention it deserves he will most definitely go down in history as one of the greatest and most influential Persians of our time.
+Haji cared truly about his people and at times bought them houses to live in.
+His vision of peace and harmony between all mankind has yet to be fully understood.
 His masterpiece is displayed in the UN Headquarters in New York, a picture of this remarkable rug can be seen to your left.

 For more information visit: www.un.org/ungifts/persian-carpet